Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: The Homotopy

 Now suppose we have a fibre-preserving map $F:E\to E$ that induces the same matrix $A$ on the homology of every fibre.
-From \cite{GORH}, if $E$ admits an $A$-map, then we have the following commutative diagram.
+From \cite{GORH}, if $E$ admits an $A$-map (we will show it does), then we have the following commutative diagram.
 Here $A(E)$ means $E$ with cocycles $\{A\circ g_{ji}\}$ as in the notation of Property \ref{cocycle}.
 For the existence and well-definedness of such bundles and $A$-maps, we refer to Proposition 4.6 and Theorem 6.2 in the same paper.

 Denote the composition in the upper row $\bar{F}$.
 Then the restricton of $\bar{F}$ to each fibre clearly induces the identity on $H_1(\T^d;\R)$.